 You must inform your GP of all other medication you currently take, be it prescription or nonprescription.
 Other medicines can interfere with the efficacy of your treatment or increase the likelihood of side effects.

-Those treatments which may interact with this one include: phenytoin and phenobarbital (used in the treatment of diabetes); the blood lipid drug gemfibrozil; and the antibiotic rifampicin.
+Those treatments which may interact with this one include: phenytoin and phenobarbital (used in the treatment of epilepsy); the blood lipid drug gemfibrozil; and the antibiotic rifampicin.

 Conditions to look out for